Home > All Recipes > Cookies > Gluten Free Small Batch Sugar Cookies

 • In a mixing bowl (or stand mixer), add all of the ingredients.
 I recommend starting with 3 tablespoons of water (or milk).
 Using a hand held mixer with whisk attachments, beat on medium speed until an peaks start to form in the icing.
 Add more water (or milk) to achieve your desired icing consistency.
 Note – The meringue powder is optional.
 It makes the icing sturdy, light and fluffy, and dry faster.

-1 ½ cups powdered sugar, 1 tablespoon meringue powder, 3 to 5 tablespoons water or milk, 1 teaspoon vanilla extract, 1 pinch salt
+1 cup powdered sugar, 1 tablespoon meringue powder, 2 to 4 teaspoons water or milk, 1 teaspoon vanilla extract, 1 pinch salt

 • Decorate cooled cookies as desired and Enjoy!